erdemhalil/DIT341-GBGuessr/README.md

 ## System Definition (MS0)

 ### Purpose
-The system's purpose is to provide a fun and adventurous way to learn more about Gothenburg.
-The user can take quizzes with questions about Gothenburg, or guess the location on a map based on an image.
-When answering the questions correctly the user gets points, the total points for a quiz will get saved to the leaderboard.
+The system's purpose is to provide a fun and adventurous way to learn more about Gothenburg's geography, history, and culture.
+The user can take quizzes featuring trivia questions, or guessing locations in Gothenburg based on an image or text description.
+When answering the questions correctly the user gets points, and the total points for a quiz will get saved to a leaderboard.

 ### Pages
 * Register: A page where the user can register.